Set up and configure Plesk on Lightsail

 Complete the following steps to configure a username and password for your Plesk instance, and sign in to the Plesk panel for the first time.

 In the Instances tab of the Lightsail home page, choose the SSH quick connect icon for the Plesk instance that you want to set up.

 You should see a result similar to the following example.

 If you recently attached a static IP to your Plesk instance, you might get a one-time login URL that uses the old public IP address.
 Reboot the instance, and run the above command again to get a one-time login URL that uses the new static IP address.

 Highlight the URL shown in the browser-based SSH window, then choose the clipboard icon, and copy the URL to your local clipboard.

 Open a new browser window, and browse to the URL that you copied.

 You might see a browser warning that your connection is not private, not secure, or that there’s a security risk.
-This happens because your Plesk instance does not yet have an SSL/TLS certified applied to it.
+This happens because your Plesk instance does not yet have an SSL/TLS certificate applied to it.
 The prompt may be different than what is shown in the following example depending on the browser you use.

 Complete one of the following steps depending on the browser that you use:

 Chrome — Choose Advanced, and then choose Proceed to continue to the Plesk set up page.